EugWongy/eugwongy.github.io/aboutme.md

 My brain's wired a bit differently (thanks, childhood ADHD), which makes me a unique thinker.
 Embracing my neurodivergence and my hands-on learning style has turned out to be a superpower.
 I'm not one for "we've always done it this way"; I'm all about seeking new and innovative approaches.

 My neurodivergent brain, hands on learning style and love to tinker with my hands are perhaps the reason why I've always had a need for new experiences and love learning new things.
 I love to travel and see the world.
 Adventure is always around the corner.

-This profile was initially created as part of my interest to self-learn HTML and CSS, after helping friends with updating their websites.
-I very quickly learnt that I love building websites using HTML and CSS.
-I then started dabbling with Github and Markdown, and here I am, excited to embrace the amazing possibilities.
-Let's connect and create something awesome! 🚀

 ---